BryanGrandon/Frontend-Notes/Backend/SQL/notes.md

 - Declarative language (you specify what you want, not how)
 - Wide support and strong community
 - Scalable and secure

 ---

+## 🏢 SQL in Real-World Applications

+SQL is the most common standard language for managing business data.
+It is used across many areas, such as:

+- 📋 Business record management
+- 👥 User and customer systems
+- 📊 Reporting and analytics
+- 🛒 E-commerce platforms
+- 📦 Inventory systems
+- 🔐 Security and permissions

+---